Note: This post was first published on the 6th August, 2013.

 Trailing behind by a far 26% is Google+, automatically earning it the label of ‘underdog’ – and we all love to root for the underdog, don’t we?
 Fans of Google+ seem battle-ready to fight Facebook head on.
 Its rapid rise to second place in power and popularity at a global scale in just over a year and a half is no mean feat, serving as a morale booster for fans.
 After all, the greater the number of people using Google+, the stronger and more powerful the network is.

-With a quarter of the Internet population signed up, fans believe that they are set to outshine Facebook (and all its privacy issues) in the arena of online social networking.
-An intense combat is already taking place; it’s David and Goliath all over again.
+With a quarter of the Internet population signed up, fans believe they are set to outshine Facebook (and all its privacy issues) in online social networking.
+Intense combat is already taking place; it’s David and Goliath all over again.
 Who will win?
 Time will tell.

 8. Internet Explorer vs. the Rest